napnel/BlazorMLWebApp/README.md

 ## Note

-It has been developed with Visual Studio Code.
+The development tool used is Visual Studio Code instead of Visual Studio.